theobald-software/theobald-software.github.io/content/_en/about_template.md

 -----------

-### About the introducting information
+### About the introduction information
 Especially for "landing pages" that are placed before a bigger section it is advisable to write an introduction:
 In this section... / this section gives an overview.../ the following section is about...
 <!--Einleitung und kurze Einführung worum es im Folgenden geht, bitte kein "Will"-Future verwenden-->

 ### Headings
 The correct headers for the page is H3 and H4 for the subsections.
-Don't only use bold, otherwise the anchors can not be set at all.
+Don't only use bold, otherwise the anchors cannot be set at all.

 #### To check the connection
 <!--Unterüberschrift H4.
 Optional, wird gesetzt wenn es sinnvoll ist.